AndelaDujmov/Internship-2024/PhpFramework/README.md

 **Runtime Configuration :** <br>

-After the installation update the php.ini file with extension: *extension=pdo.so*
+After the installation update the php.ini file with extension: *extension=pdo.*